jacko0/Eric-Jacksons/README.md

 email <sales@ericjacksons.co.uk>

-The shop is open Monday and Friday, 9am to 5pm only.
+The shop is open Monday and Friday only, 9am to 5pm.

 Telephone: 023 92 262020